 We understand this virus is a concern for everyone and our strategy is based on an abundance of caution.
 We want to be proactive, but also reasonable about any changes made to day-to-day operations.

 We are working closely with team members to ensure they do not come to work when sick.
+While at The Gatesworth, employees will wear face masks.
 Ongoing education and training are being provided.
 We ask that residents alert us immediately if they are ill so we can take appropriate action and provide aid.